reciperium/recipe-lang/spec.md

 I learnt this recipe while traveling around Italy (2016), in a town called Sorrento
 ```

+The backstory in this case would be parsed as:
+> I learnt this recipe while traveling around Italy (2016), in a town called Sorrento

-We can see that the `---` are separating the backstory from the actual recipe.
+We can see how the `---` is separating the backstory from the actual recipe.

 The backstory **should** use [commonMark](https://spec.commonmark.org/) (A strongly defined, highly compatible specification of Markdown).